bath-reinforcement-learning-lab/jaxhrl/README.md

 ## Why JAX

-Every algorithm here — environment stepping, agent forward/backward passes, replay, and the training loop itself — is fully JITTed and run under `jax.jit`/`jax.lax.scan`.
-There's no per-step Python/host round-trip.
+Every algorithm is written in pure jax and fully JITTed.
 That allows them to run end-to-end with fully JITTed environments such as craftax/gymnax, running  huge numbers of environments in parallel via `jax.vmap`.
 Most algorithms here default to `num_envs: 1024`.
 Swapping in a different environment doesn't require touching the algorithm code — only the wrapper in [`jaxhrl/common/wrappers.py`](jaxhrl/common/wrappers.py) needs adjusting